Introduction

 Realign or Replace Hinges

-Reposition Hinges: Sometimes, adjusting the hinge placement slightly can correct the sag.
+Reposition Hinges: Sometimes, adjusting the placement of the hinges can help fix the sagging.

-Replace Hinges: If hinges are severely worn out, replacing them might be necessary.
+Replace Hinges: If the hinges are too worn out, you might need to replace them entirely.

 Repair or Replace the Door Frame

-Reinforce the Frame: Add additional support where the frame is weak.
+Reinforce the Frame: Add extra support to weak areas of the frame.

 Dealing with Sticking Doors